 In the same fashion that you can retire a device, you can also unretire them.

 To unretire a device, under Device Status, click Unretire.
 This changes the device status from Retired to Active.

 Adding One Device

-You can add to the list one at a time via the Add Device button.
+To add to the list one at a time, click Add Device.
 You must add a serial number, and you may enter custom attributes.

-To upload a list of device Serial numbers and your Custom Fields, select ‘Import’ on the Devices tab.
-A CSV template is available for download on the resulting Import screen:
+To upload a list of device Serial numbers and your Custom Fields:

 Importing Custom Device Names

 Built-in attributes, such as Device Name, are read-only.
 If you wish to import unique names for devices, do the following: